firstruner/Framework_PHP_PartialsClass/README.md

 ## ⚗️ PHP version
 Actually tested on PHP from 7.1.* to 8.3.*

-## Partials version
+## Partials versions
+\

-🌞 v1.0 Initial repository
+🌞 v1.0 Initial repository\
-🌞 v1.1 Uses, inheritance and implementations support
+🌞 v1.1 Uses, inheritance and implementations support\
-🌞 v1.2 Final and Abstract support for classes
+🌞 v1.2 Final and Abstract support for classes\
-💫 v2.0 🎇 Features :
+💫 v2.0 🎇 Features :\
  1. Interfaces, Enumerations and Trait support
  2. Conversion Enum files for PHP >= 8.1 to Abstract class files for PHP >= 7.1
  3. Fix exception on Composer Update (Tested with Symfony and Laravel project)
+ 4. Integrate array path for loading and ignored function

 ## 🧙‍♂️ Loader
 Create a folder that contains all of your POO Objects (classes, interfaces, enumerations and other).